There are three main types of first-aid bandages:

 Also called: Band-Aids

 These are what most people associate with bandages.
 They consist of two parts: a dressing pad and an adhesive backing.
-Adhesive bandages are good for minor wounds on parts of the body that don’t move much.
+Adhesive bandages are suitable for minor wounds on parts of the body that don’t move much.

 9. Gauze Bandages